SeppPenner/EmguCVZXingBarcodeExample/README.md

             var barcodeBitmap = (Bitmap) Image.FromFile("C:\\Users\\ASDF\\Desktop\\Test.jpg");
 			//Convert the image to an EmguCV frame var frame = new Image<Bgr, byte>(barcodeBitmap);
-			//Convert the image to an gray frame. var grayFrame = frame.Convert<Gray, byte>();
+			//Convert the image to a gray frame. var grayFrame = frame.Convert<Gray, byte>();
 			//Perform a threshold transformation (usually 87 to 170 is a good value for the first parameter). grayFrame = grayFrame.ThresholdBinary(new Gray(TrackBar.Value), new Gray(255));